 We accept new cases only if they are referrals from a veterinarian.
-This ensures that the patient is initially referred to the most appropriate service within the Veterinary Health Complex.
+This ensures that the patient is initially referred to the most appropriate service within the Veterinary Hospital.
 Some cases, particularly orthopedic or cardiac cases, can show very similar signs to neurologic cases.
 This policy is also important because once discharged from the hospital, we will need to work with the patient's veterinarian in order to provide continued, high quality care.

 - New patient non-emergency appointments are made on Monday and Wednesday mornings.

 - Emergency cases are seen as needed depending upon the medical condition of the patient and the daily appointment schedule.

 There is always a board-certified neurologist on call to provide expert consultation and, where indicated, evaluation of emergency cases that present through the Veterinary Hospital emergency service.

 Our service works on a referral only basis, so the primary veterinarian must first evaluate the patient and then contact our service directly to initiate the referral, if needed.
 The final arrangements for the date and time of the appointment are usually made directly with the client.
 We prefer to have the owner bring the patient to the neurology appointment rather than delegate this to a friend or relative, as it is often crucial to the management and outcome of the case that an accurate history be obtained.
 In many cases, this will involve information that only the owner is aware of.

 What Will Happen at an Appointment?

 For the first appointment at the Veterinary Hospital, please allow 2-3 hours.
 The visit will start at the admission desk where a medical record is set up for the patient.